haiwera-silk-cd/magento-devdocs/guides/v2.1/config-guide/cli/config-cli-subcommands.md

 {% include install/before-you-begin-cli.html %}

 ## 第一步 {#config-cli-before}
-1. Log in to the Magento server as, or switch to, the <a href="{{ page.baseurl }}/install-gde/prereq/file-sys-perms-over.html">Magento file system owner</a>.
+1. Log in to the Magento server as, or switch to, the <a href="{{ page.baseurl }}/install-gde/prereq/file-sys-perms-over.html">Magento文件系统所有者</a>.
 2. Change to the following directory:

         cd <your Magento install dir>/bin

-    Examples:
+    例如:

       - Ubuntu: `cd /var/www/magento2/bin`
       - CentOS: `cd /var/www/html/magento2/bin`